danintel/sawtooth-faq/glossary.rst

     A block proposed to be at the head of a blockchain, but lost to a competing block that became the head as decided by the consensus algorithm
 Static Nodes or Static Peers
-    A hard-coded set of peers a node knows about, but may not change TF
+    A hard-coded set of peers a node knows about, but may not change TEE
+    Trusted Execution Environment.
+Secure area of a microprocessor that guarantees confidentiality and integrity of code and data loaded.
+SGX is an example of a TEE
+TF
     Transaction Family.
 Consists of the Client, State, and TP.
     See https://www.hyperledger.org/blog/2017/06/22/whats-a-transaction-family